Forward Movement

 Forward Movement is the name taken by a number of Christian Protestant movements in the United Kingdom, United States, Canada and other countries.
+The movement emphasised holiness.
+It generally promoted a form of "practical Christianity" that responded to issues such as poverty and social decline not only through preaching, but also through acts of service and efforts toward broader reform.
+Hugh Price Hughes, a leading figure in the movement, encouraged a renewed vision for the Methodist Church—one that was more engaged with society, attentive to social concerns, and actively involved in the everyday lives of the working class.

-United Kingdom
+United Kingdom and British Empire

 The term "Forward Movement" is said to have been used for the first time in the mid-1880s, at an informal gathering, by Mrs Maria McArthur, the wife of Alexander McArthur, an Irish-born Methodist businessman and politician who at the time lived in Brixton, London.
 The expression was quickly adopted more widely, with the encouragement of the Methodist leader, William Fiddian Moulton, and in 1891 a Welsh minister, John Pugh, and his friend Seth Joshua took the initiative in Wales by erecting a tent in Splott, Cardiff, as a way of starting a new Calvinistic Methodist church.
 It was acknowledged, however, that the origins of the movement went back as far as the 1870s.
 It was also closely associated with the "Holiness movement" and the work of American evangelical leader Robert Pearsall Smith.

 Another Welsh minister, Hugh Price Hughes, became the unofficial leader of the "Forward Movement" in the British Methodist denominations.
 The movement encouraged the building of Methodist Central Halls as social work centres as well as meeting-places.
 Hughes founded the Methodist Times in 1885, and the movement became closely associated with Liberal politics in the UK.